Last modified: Aug 13, 2024

 The power of the heating circuits depends on the EV model and the battery size.
 For instance, the Tesla Model 3 has a 75 kWh battery pack and a 6 kW heating system, which can raise the battery temperature by about 18°C (32°F) in an hour.
 The Nissan Leaf has a 40 kWh battery pack and a 3 kW heating system, which can raise the battery temperature by about 9°C (16°F) in an hour.

 For some models with low-power heating, getting the battery to optimal temperature in cold weather can be difficult.
+See the table below for some examples of battery heating power:

 ModelHeating Power

-Kia Ionic 64.5kW
+Kia Ionic 64.5 kW

+Battery preconditioning consumes some energy from the battery, which reduces the available range.
+However, this energy loss is partially compensated by the improved efficiency and performance of the battery at a higher temperature.
 Moreover, preconditioning the battery while the EV is plugged in can minimize the energy loss, as the EV can draw power from the grid instead of the battery.

-Minimum SOC level for precondition
+Minimum SOC Level for Preconditioning

 Kia EV9 GT-Line disabling precondition at 12% SOC